dvskullz/CoreChain/README.md

-# 🔗 Basic Blockchain in Java
+# ⛓️ Deez-Chain – Java Blockchain 🔐

 This is a **basic blockchain implementation in Java**, created to demonstrate the core concepts of blockchain technology such as block structure, proof of work, hashing, and chain validation.